trek-view/360-camera-metadata/README.md

 ## License

-360 Camera Metadata scripts are licensed under a [GNU AGPLv3 License](/LICENSE.txt).
+The 360 Camera Metadata repo is licensed under a [MIT license](/LICENSE.txt).